Didier Lestrade: As a writer

 In 2000, Lestrade published his first book, Act Up, une Histoire (Denoël), a personal history of the first eleven years of Act Up-Paris.
 This was followed by Kinsey 6 (Denoël, 2002), an intimate cultural and sexual diary of the eighties, during the time he published Magazine.
 His next book was The End (Denoël, 2004), a fierce and controversial essay on the failure of AIDS prevention, and the phenomenon of barebacking in France.
 Lestrade left Paris in 2002 to live in rural French Normandy, near Alençon.
 He has always been a nature lover and a garden enthusiast.
 The following book, Cheikh, journal de campagne, was published in 2007 by Flammarion and related his five years of loneliness in the countryside after leaving Paris, influenced by the work of Henry David Thoreau.
 For this purpose, he travelled to Concord, Massachusetts, and visited Walden Pond.
 His fifth book, Chroniques du dance floor, Libération 1988–1999 is published in May 2010 by "l'éditeur Singulier".
 Lestrade has been featured in the 2006–07 edition of Who's Who in France.

-In 2012, Didier Lestrade published no less than 3 books :
+In 2012, Lestrade published three books:

 Sida 2.0 1981 - 2011, 30 ans de regards croisés (Fleuve Editions) on the AIDS crisis, with Pr.
 Gilles Pialoux.

 Pourquoi les gays sont passés à droite (Le Seuil) on the political shift to the right of some leaders of the European LGBT community.

 Chroniques du Journal du Sida (BOD) which is a collection of AIDS chronicles published from 1994 to 2013.

-2017 sees the huge success of BPM (Beats per Minute) with 4 awards at Cannes festival, including Grand Prix, a story of Act Up-Paris, inspired by Didier lestrade's first book, Act Up, une Histoire.
+2017 sees the huge success of BPM (Beats per Minute) with four awards at Cannes festival, including Grand Prix, a story of Act Up-Paris, inspired by Didier lestrade's first book, Act Up, une Histoire.
 The same book gets a second edition the same year.

-In 2021, Didier lestrade published I Love Porn, a long awaited essay on the history of the gay porn movement for Editions du Détour.
+In 2021, lestrade published I Love Porn, a long-awaited essay on the history of the gay porn movement for Editions du Détour.

 His last book will be released in 2024 for Editions Stock, his Memoirs.

 As a club promoter

-In 2000, Didier Lestrade along several friends opened, a monthly review at the Boule noire.
+In 2000, Lestrade along several friends opened, a monthly review at the Boule noire.
 This mixed house gay club with DJ resident Patrick Vidal lasted until 2004.
 Then he followed with Otra Otra with DJ resident Nick V until 2006.
 Lestrade also released two music compilations with Patrick Thévenin: Paradise Garage (Pschent, 1997) and Paradise Garage 2 (Pschent, 1999).
 Another compilation came in 2008: Slow Jamz & Hot Songs (WEA).

 As a blogger

-After leaving Têtu, Didier Lestrade tried to focus his writing on Internet, as most of his articles during the last two decades can't be found online.
-He opened his blog which has been considered by French GQ website as one of the twenty most influential blogs.
-In 2010, he started his own website.
-This site is dedicated to archives from his career as a journalist, on topics like music, photography, AIDS activism and gay porn.
+After leaving Têtu, Lestrade tried to focus his writing on Internet, as most of his articles during the last two decades can't be found online.
+He opened his blog, which has been considered by French GQ website as one of the twenty most influential blogs.
+In 2010, he started his own website dedicated to archives from his career as a journalist, on topics like music, photography, AIDS activism and gay porn.